 Galactagogues are substances that help increase mammalian milk production.
-Galactagogues can be synthetic prescription medications, or natural food substances.
+Galactagogues can be synthetic prescription medications or natural food substances.

 Did the galactagogues help?
-It’s quite possible that it is all placebo effect, but I did notice a boost in supply when I took them all in tandem.
+It’s quite possible that it is all a placebo effect, but I did notice a boost in supply when I took them all in tandem.

 What are Lactation Cookies?

-Most women, however, don’t have quite as big of an issue with supply as I do.
+Most women, however, don’t have quite as big of an issue with supply as I did.
 Lactation cookies include some of the aforementioned galactagogues in smaller doses, with the goal of adding a little supply boost.

 My issue with most lactation cookie recipes is that they are really just… cookies.
 An oatmeal chocolate chip cookie batter with 1 tablespoon of flaxseed divided among 2 dozen cookies is really just a cookie.
 Breastfeeding hanger is REAL, so if you want a cookie, have a cookie!

 But if we’re going to convince ourselves that it’s a beneficial cookie, don’t we want it to be overflowing with galactagogues?
 But inversely – we still want it to taste good, right?
 If it’s not enjoyable to eat, why bother?

 After baking over two dozen test trials, I finally settled on what I’m declaring to be the BEST lactation cookies!
 It has less sugar than my typical oatmeal cookie recipe (but it’s still a cookie – definitely not a health food!).